Breast Sentinel Node for Frozen

 4. Serially section node at approximately 2 mm intervals (parallel to the long axis).
 Look for areas of necrosis, hemorrhage, fibrosis, or discoloration.

-6. After frozen is complete, submit slices of node and remainder of frozen tissue (no more than 2 per cassette) for permanent evaluation.
-Please note the slice in which the clip was originally located.
+7. After frozen is complete, submit remaining slices of the node (no more than 2 per cassette) for permanent evaluation.

 Print Friendly, PDF & Email